Milton Keynes: Two arrested in restaurant murder investigation

 Nagiib Maxamed, 28, from Milton Keynes was attacked at Atesh restaurant and bar in Grafton Gate East in the town at about 01:30 GMT on 27 December.

+The two men, both 21 and from Birmingham, were arrested on suspicion of murder and remain in police custody.

-A 29-year-old man and a 34-year-old woman, both from Birmingham, have been arrested on suspicion of murder and attempted murder.
+Two other men, aged 25 and 29, and a 34-year-old woman arrested on suspicion of attempted murder and murder, are still being questioned.

 Thames Valley Police said a post-mortem examination found Mr Maxamed died from a stab wound to the chest.